i05nagai/memorandum/language/english_speaking.md

     * annoy
         * to annoy someone
             * It really aggravates me when the car won't start, after all we money put into it
-* open-ended
-    * An open-ended activity or situation does not have a planned ending, so it may develop in several ways
-        * We are not willing to enter into open-ended discussions.
-    * without an end date or planned way of ending
-    * used to describe a question that cannot be answered with 'yes' or 'no'
-        * an open-ended item/question/survey
-        * The survey included an open-ended question asking employees what advice they would give to management.
-    * open-ended question
-    * Design questions are mostly open-ended
 * infringement
     * To search for copyright infringements
     * an action that breaks a rule, law